-- 38 Intended Use is defined as: - the use or uses of an appraiser's reported appraisal or appraisal review assignment opinions and conclusions, as identified by the appraiser based on communication with the client at the time of the assignment (bold added for emphasis). - 42 Intended User is defined as: - the client and any other party as identified, by name or type, as users of the appraisal or appraisal review report by the appraiser on the basis of communication with the client at the time of the assignment (bold added for emphasis).
+35 Intended Use is defined as:

+the use or uses of an appraiser's reported appraisal or appraisal review assignment opinions and conclusions, as identified by the appraiser based on communication with the client at the time of the assignment (bold added for emphasis).

+39 Intended User is defined as:

+the client and any other party as identified, by name or type, as users of the appraisal or appraisal review report by the appraiser on the basis of communication with the client at the time of the assignment (bold added for emphasis).

-Identification of the client, any other intended users, and the intended use are key elements in all assignments.
-Because these identifications drive the appraiser's scope of work decision, as well as other elements of the assignment, they must be determined at the time of the assignment.
-They cannot be modified after an assignment has been completed.
-See Statement on Appraisal Standards No. 9 for further clarification.
+- 43 Identification of the client, any other intended users, and the intended use are key elements in all assignments. - Because these identifications drive the appraiser's scope of work decision, as well as other elements of the - 45 assignment, they must be determined at the time of the assignment.
+They cannot be modified after an - assignment has been completed.
+See Advisory Opinion 36 for further clarification.

-51 Question #1
+48 Question #1

-An appraiser was engaged by Client A to appraise a property.
-The appraiser delivered the appraisal report to Client A. The client has decided not to pursue the transaction that generated the need for the appraisal report.
-The appraiser is contacted by Client B. Client B requests that the original report be readdressed (transferred) by replacing Client A's name with Client B's name in the report.
-Is this acceptable?

-- 56 Answer: No. Simply changing the client name on the report cannot change or replace the original 57 appraiser-client relationship that was established with Client A. Therefore, this action is misleading. - 58 Question #2 - 59 How can this circumstance be handled according to Standards? - 60 Answer: The appraiser can consider Client B's request as a new assignment.
-In so doing, the appraiser may - 61 establish a new appraiser-client relationship with Client B and appraise the property for this new client. - 62 Important considerations, i.e., confidential information and other factors are further addressed in AO-27 - - 63 "Appraising the Same Property for a New Client". - 64 Question #3 - 65 Why might Client B want their name on the report that was completed for Client A? - 66 Answer: Client B may want to establish an appraiser-client relationship because it provides all the rights, 67 obligations and liabilities such a relationship places on the appraiser. - A prudent method to establish an appraiser-client relationship is to have a written engagement letter or contract with any client at the time of the assignment.
+- 49 An appraiser was engaged by Client A to appraise a property.
+The appraiser delivered the appraisal report to - 50 Client A. The client has decided not to pursue the transaction that generated the need for the appraisal report. - 51 The appraiser is contacted by Client B. Client B requests that the original report be readdressed (transferred) by - replacing Client A's name with Client B's name in the report.
+Is this acceptable? - Answer: No. Simply changing the client name on the report cannot change or replace the original appraiser-client relationship that was established with Client A. Therefore, this action is misleading. - 55 Question #2 - How can this circumstance be handled according to Standards? - Answer: The appraiser can consider Client B's request as a new assignment.
+In so doing, the appraiser may establish a new appraiser-client relationship with Client B and appraise the property for this new client. - 59 Important considerations, i.e., confidential information and other factors, are further addressed in AO-27, - 60 Appraising the Same Property for a New Client. - 61 Question #3 - 62 Why might Client B want their name on the report that was completed for Client A? - Answer: Client B may want to establish an appraiser-client relationship because it provides all the rights, obligations and liabilities such a relationship places on the appraiser. - A prudent method to establish an appraiser-client relationship is to have a written engagement letter or contract with any client at the time of the assignment.